addison-ch/docker-arm-none-eabi-gcc-from-python/README.md

 # docker-arm-none-eabi-gcc-from-python

-Docker image with an ARM Embedded Compiler, Python 3.8, and PIP
+Docker image set up with an ARM Embedded Compiler, Python 3.8, pip, and cppcheck